truera/trulens/trulens_eval/README.md

 ## API Keys

-Our example chat app and feedback functions call external APIs such as OpenAI or Huggingface.
+Our example chat app and feedback functions call external APIs such as OpenAI or HuggingFace.
 You can add keys by setting the environment variables.

 ### In Python